 To really see the shape of the aptly named Face Mask Rock, you need to go left when directly under the rocks.
 From here you can capture its face-like essence.

-Unfortunately, when we hiked here it was drizzling and this made it difficult for us climb up besides the Face Mask Rock.
+Unfortunately, when we hiked here it was drizzling and this made it difficult for us to climb up beside the Face Mask Rock.
 Sadly, we were forced to climb from the right.
 Which brought us to the flat area right above the Face Mask Rock.
 We had a few minutes to admire the view around us before it started raining again.

 Honestly, the views of Deep Water Bay, Ocean Park, and Brick Hill from up here are quite spectacular, especially on a sunny day.

-The Face Rock Mask is only the half-way point to Mount Nicholson.
-From this spot if you look above, you’ll see a white building on top of the hill.
+The Face Rock Mask is only the halfway point to Mount Nicholson.
+From this spot, if you look above, you’ll see a white building on top of the hill.
 That is the top of Mount Nicholson.

 To get to Mount Nicholson, continue along the path that runs from the flat area above the Face Rock Mask.
 It’s a short and steep climb through the bushes, and when you arrive at Mount Nicholson you won’t even know it because the top is covered in trees.